How much do solar panels cost? The golden question.

 With this in mind it is important to compare the relative payback period of solar panels.
 This is done by observing how much money would be spend on continually renting grid electricity vs owning your solar energy.
-Using the same example and assumptions as shown above, the results are illustrated in the graph below:

 Most people get hung up on the ‘long’ payback period but don’t often consider that by not using solar power, you are still giving away thousands of dollars every year with no returns or equity in a tangible asset.

 The relative payback period provides a more accurate representation of how much money you are actually saving/earning from an investment in solar panels.

 There is more to solar than payback period.
 We hope you consider the whole financial scenario when deciding whether or not to buy solar panels.
 Yes, it is a major upfront cost but much like buying a home, the cost of solar panels will pay back over time.